Euglenophycin: Toxicity

-After euglenophycin was first identified, fish exposed to cells from E. Sanguinea showed symptoms of disorientation, increased respiration and incapacity to maintain balance.
+Before euglenophycin was identified, researchers observed that fish exposed to cells from E. sanguinea showed symptoms of disorientation, increased respiration and incapacity to maintain balance.
 These fish showed reddened gill tissue as well, but no haemorrhaging was found.
 Based on behavioural changes that came with these symptoms, it was suggested by American researchers that the toxin functions as a neurotoxin.

 Immature catfish tested with algal fractions, by Zimba et al (2004), died within 2 hours of exposure.
 Later, Zimba et al (2009) confirmed these mortalities when catfish exposed to purified euglenophycin died within 30 min of exposure.

-Although euglenophycin is produced in at least six other euglenoid species, E. Sanguinea seems to be the only species to form a significant problem for aquaculture and therefore the economy.
-This is due to the fact that E. Sanguinea forms much denser toxic blooms.
+Although euglenophycin is produced in at least six other euglenoid species, E. sanguinea seems to be the only species to form a significant problem for aquaculture and therefore the economy.
+This is due to the fact that E. sanguinea forms much denser toxic blooms.

 Zimba et al (2009) researched the toxicity of euglenophycin against five algae species: Oocystis polymorpha, Gonphonema parvulum, Microcystis aeruginosa, Planktothrix PCC7811 and Scenedesmus dimorphus.
 Euglenophycin hindered the growth of all five species and inhibition was significant at concentrations <300 ppb in all cases.